sbenson09/sbscanner/README.md

 ```

 ### Assumptions & Considerations
-* While Nmap could be easily leveraged for the assignment and may allow for easily meeting the requirements, this is assumed to be out of ther spirit of the assignment, and therefore not considered.
+* While Nmap or similar existing tools could be easily leverage as the scanning engine, this is assumed to be out of ther spirit of the assignment, and therefore were not considered.
 * The scanner must support both HTTP and HTTPS.
 * While credentials of the assignment are defined upfront (i.e. `root`:`root`), the scanner will allow these to be input as commandline arguments (`--username [username]`, `--password [password]`) to allow for additional flexibility.
 * For ad-hoc use cases where inputs are assumed to be minimal (<= 10K URL/Ports), the script is sufficiently performant